Fekir guarded on Lyon future

 France international Fekir has a contract with Lyon until June 2020 and has been heavily linked with a transfer to Liverpool at the end of the campaign.

-Barcelona eliminated them at the last-16 stage earlier this month, but Fekir played his cards close to his chest when asked about what his next move will be.
+Barcelona eliminated Lyon at the last-16 stage earlier this month, but Fekir played his cards close to his chest when asked about what his next move will be.

-"I really don't know what I will do [in the close season] but as I said I feel good in Lyon, the president trusts me, that's good," he told Telefoot.
+"I really don't know what I will do [in the close season] but as I said I feel good in Lyon, the president trusts me, that's good," he said.

 "Every season is different.
 We've started discussions with the president.
 We'll see."

-Asked if those discussions were about a contract extension, Fekir replied: "You'll see."
+Asked if those discussions were about a contract extension, Fekir said: "You'll see."

-Liverpool were close to signing Fekir ahead of the 2018-19 season, but negotiations broke down with the Reds reportedly concerned about the condition of the forward's right knee, in which he sustained an anterior cruciate ligament tear in 2015.
+Liverpool was close to signing Fekir ahead of the 2018-2019 season, but negotiations broke down with the Reds reportedly concerned about the condition of the forward's right knee, in which he sustained an anterior cruciate ligament tear in 2015.

-"It's part of a player's career, but it makes you stronger and you have to move forward," he said of the failed move.
+"It's part of a player's career, but it makes you stronger and you have to move forward," he said.

-Lyon sit third in Ligue 1, a point behind Lille, who occupy the league's second automatic Champions League qualification spot, and face Rennes in the semi-finals of the Coupe de France on Tuesday.
+Lyon sits third in Ligue 1, a point behind Lille, who occupy the league's second automatic UEFA Champions League qualification spot, and face Rennes in the semi-finals of the Coupe de France on Wednesday (NZDT).

 Fekir wants the club to guarantee a return to Europe's premier club competition next season and is hopeful of getting his first taste of club silverware with OL.